-Shinfin Pty Ltd was established in 2002, to develop shinfin™ leg fins and bring them to the world.
+Shinfin Pty Ltd was established in 2002, to develop shinfin™ swim fins and bring them to the world.
 Thank you very much for your interest.

-I am passionate about designing shinfin™ leg fins to match the natural biomechanics of good swimmers.
+I am passionate about designing natural swim fins to match the natural biomechanics of good swimmers.
 I aim to help all levels of swimmer to improve their technique and fitness, for swimming and many other water sports.
 Most important, is a proper streamlined body position with a natural streamlined kick.
+Natural good swimmer biomechanics. shinfin™ swim fins are indeed a natural swim fins design.
+It feels like you are swimming barefoot but with more power and speed.
 The end result, is fins that enhance the enjoyment and benefits of swimming and many other water sports.

-Developing a revolutionary new fin that attaches to the legs is a long and exciting road.
+Developing revolutionary new fins that attach to the legs is a long and exciting road.
 Of course it requires science, design engineering and a huge amount of prototyping and testing.
 But most essential is a good dose of humility.
 Because, in the end, it all comes down to some fundamental questions.
 Do the fins feel natural?
 Do people like using them?

-So my heartfelt thanks go out to the thousands of people who have tried shinfin™ leg fins (prototypes and production) and who have been kind enough to give me their honest feedback.
+So my heartfelt thanks go out to the thousands of people who have tried shinfin™ swim fins (prototypes and production) and who have been kind enough to give me their honest feedback.

 For more about this design passion please see My Design Passion: Natural Swimming Fins.